France–Kurdistan Region relations

-France–Kurdistan Region relations are bilateral relations between France and Kurdistan Region (Note: While Kurdistan Region refers to the autonomous Kurdish region in Northern Iraq, Iraqi Kurdistan is a geographical term referring to the Kurdish area of Iraq).
-France has a consulate general in Erbil and Kurdistan Region has a representation in Paris.
-The ties between France and Kurdistan Region have been very close since the presidency of François Mitterrand (1981–1995), when his wife Danielle Mitterrand played an instrumental role in the campaign for the no fly zone over Kurdistan Region in 1991.
-France has a military presence in Kurdistan Region, and Consul General Dominique Mas described their relations as being "historic" and "long-term".
+France–Kurdistan Region relations are bilateral relations between France and Kurdistan Region, a semi-autonomous federal region of Iraq.
+(Note: While Kurdistan Region refers to the autonomous Kurdish region in Northern Iraq, Iraqi Kurdistan is a geographical term referring to the Kurdish area of Iraq) France has a consulate general in Erbil and Kurdistan Region has a representation in Paris.
+The ties between France and Kurdistan Region have been very close since the presidency of François Mitterrand (1981–1995), when his wife Danielle Mitterrand played an instrumental role in the campaign for the no-fly zone over the Kurdistan Region in 1991.
+France has a military presence in the Kurdistan Region, and Consul General Dominique Mas described their relations as being "historic" and "long-term".

 History

 Mitterrand (1981–1995)

 In 1982, First Lady Danielle Mitterrand played an active role in the formation of the Kurdish Institute of Paris by making public awareness around it.
 In 1989, she organized that 1,000 Kurdish refugees would be taken in by France with consent from the President and the government.
 She also visited Kurdistan Region in 1991, visiting refugees at the Iran-Iraq border, and again in July 1992 to witness the establishment of the Kurdistan Region Parliament.
 In 2011, Jonathan Randal wrote that: "In France, Danielle Mitterrand, the former President’s wife and vociferous defender of the Kurds and other downtrodden minorities, needed no encouragement to bring their plight to her husband’s attention.
 When in late March 1991 the Iraqi counteroffensive gathered steam, she alerted specialists inside and outside the government to prepare contingency plans.
 She had been sensitized to the Kurds by, among others, Bernard Dorin, a diplomat who abruptly gave up his career to work for the Kurds without knowing much about them."